circularfashion/cf-circularity-id-standard/readme.md

 # circularity.ID open data standard

-for developing the standard or the associated tools, please see [developing circularity.ID](develop.md)
+For contributing to or developing the open data standard or the associated tooling, please see [developing circularity.ID](develop.md)